echeran/icu/docs/userguide/dev/gitdev.md

 pulling in other people's changes, and it may be harder for the reviewer to verify that the squash was done correctly.

-**Options on how to squash:**
+### Options on how to squash

-*Option 1:* Use the online PR commit checker bot.
-Please note: this makes the change in your remote branch but not in your local branch.
+#### Option 1: Use the online PR commit checker bot

+Please note: this makes the
+change in your remote branch but not in your local branch.
 Click the "Details" link in the GitHub status, which brings you to a page with a summary of your PR.
 Find the "Squash..." button.
 Sign in using your GitHub account, and follow the flow to squash your branch.

-Warning: do not git pull after you use the remote tool!
+Warning: do not `git pull` after you use the remote tool!
 If you subsequently need to update your local branch to the squash commit, you need to fetch and reset:

 ```